grtcdr/paspio/README.md

 # paspio — pasvorta entropio

 A (naive) password entropy calculator.

-It is not intended or designed to be a measure of password strength, please refrain from using it as such.
+Refrain from using this as a sole measure of password strength, it **should** be used in conjuction with other tools.

 ## Usage